brentvatne/flix/README.markdown

 view, and it's been pointed out to me that it does not work so well on Firefox.

+Or you can just [download it from the Google Play store](http://url.brentvatne.ca/1kOgO).

 ## Intended Target Platform

 The intended target device is my testing device: **Nexus 5 on Android L**,